csiro/stdm/stdm_spec_v0.1.md

         *   **Proceed (If Commanded):** If an explicit command was given, the preamble has served its purpose, and the LLM can proceed with the rest of the STDM interpretation (following the steps in Section 6.1 or 6.2).
     *   **Complementary to Section 6.0:** This preamble acts as an in-band signal within the STDM itself to reinforce the principle of explicit user invocation detailed in Section 6.0.
 It does not replace the need for the user to actually issue the command but serves as a guardrail against premature LLM action.
     *   **LLM Compliance:** The effectiveness of this preamble relies on the LLM interpreter being designed to recognize and prioritize such initial instructions within the STDM block.
 *   **7.7.
-Clear Labelling:** To enhance transparency and user control, artifacts containing STDM instructions should be clearly labelled (e.g., in filenames, metadata, or introductory visible text).
+Clear Labelling:** To enhance transparency and user control, artifacts containing STDM instructions **must** be clearly labelled (e.g., in filenames, metadata, or introductory visible text).
 This informs users before they choose to invoke the STDM interpreter, reducing the chance of surprise interactions and supporting the principle of informed consent (7.1).

 ## 8. Use Cases